turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/higher_order_ruby.markdown

 end
 ```

+**Exercise**

-Now try your 2 examples from before (calling with and without a block) -- which works, which doesnt?
+Now try your 2 examples from before:

+1. Call this version of `print_name` with a block
+2. Call this version without passing a block

+Which works, which doesnt?

 **`block_given?`**